hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 https://github.com/red/red/issues/4731.

 [17:46:29](#M3ny984Mn8Uqe5Z5WX5wRvMQqSL-KXt-uh2_9wLK8qc) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 Yes...
-I had a feeling of a _D√©j√† vu_ Ì†ΩÌ∏Æ)
+I had a feeling of a _D√©j√† vu_ üòÆ)

-[17:50:56](#2qGxa355Y0pFCW0zKx-gBG_D2L_U5Nqxr7hsKQvss38) <hiiamboris (NOT THIS ONE)>: it's clear that .txt is outdated and not valid anymore, while lexer state table is probably the very reason lexer is in such a messy state Ì†ΩÌ∏â
+[17:50:56](#2qGxa355Y0pFCW0zKx-gBG_D2L_U5Nqxr7hsKQvss38) <hiiamboris (NOT THIS ONE)>: it's clear that .txt is outdated and not valid anymore, while lexer state table is probably the very reason lexer is in such a messy state üòâ

 [17:51:50](#3I_JeywAQlyFrVjNZYpqgroR8crr5bMUmlI3kxg0dGg) <hiiamboris (NOT THIS ONE)>:
 (because go try to figure out all the sequences of jumps for any given type)